Chan-man00/fogeye/README.md

 <figcaption align = "center"><b>OpenMV H7 camera</b></figcaption>
 </p>

-** Note: IDE License must be purchased at [License](https://openmv.io/products/openmv-cam-board-key) for $15 **
+** Note: OpenMV IDE License must be purchased at [License](https://openmv.io/products/openmv-cam-board-key) for $15 **

 ### HDR
-We added HDR to the two cameras to get more information from the foggy images because hdr provides brightness and color across a broader dynamic range.

-* hdr

-Therefore, ...
+In order to improve performance of our Machine Learning model we implemented HDR processing for our training image datasets.
+By merging multiples of the same image taken at different exposures HDR provides greater contrast and detail, reduced image artifacts, and a wider range of luminance improving the information provided to the algorithm.
+The HDR was implemented in two stages.

 ### Image trigger
 In order to get exactly paired images from both cameras that are captured at the same time, it is necessary to introduce a common trigger.
 We used a lightweight Arduino board for this task.
 Any Arduino board should be capable of sending this trigger, but we used an [Adafruit Feather 32u4 Radio](https://learn.adafruit.com/adafruit-feather-32u4-radio-with-rfm69hcw-module) that was available from an earlier project.